neptunelabs/fsi-viewer-samples/samples/external/README.md

-# Frontpage - Using FSI Viewer for Image Zoom - controlled by external slider
+# Using FSI Viewer for Image Zoom - controlled by external slider

 This readme describes how the detail page sample with *FSI Viewer* is achieved by adding a minimalist external slider.
 The aim of the demo is to show how you can easily integrate images with zoom by just adding